|

 faithful replica, was built for the filming of the German TV

-series "Speer und Er" (2005), and is on display in the Kongreßhalle
+series "Speer und Er" (2005), and has been on display in the Kongreßhalle

 |